Blondes by Choice

-Blondes by Choice is an American silent comedy film directed by Hampton Del Ruth and starring Claire Windsor.
+Blondes by Choice is an 1927 American silent comedy film directed by Hampton Del Ruth and starring Claire Windsor.
 The script was written by Josephine Quirk and Paul Perez.
+A print of Blondes by Choice exists in the Library of Congress film archive.

 Plot

 When a man named Cliff's car breaks down, he is towed into the nearest town by a female motorist.
 It turns out the woman is named Bonnie, and she is the owner of a soon-to-be-opening beauty parlor that has riled up the town.

 When she bleaches her hair to stimulate business, a local women's group comes to protest, but she orders them out.
 But then Cliff's wealthy mother brings Bonnie to a yacht party as her guest of honor, and the local women change their tune and decide to patronize her business; soon she pays off her mortgage and is proposed to by Cliff.